 “We are excited and grateful for this partnership with PACC!”
 Primavera Chief Executive Officer Peggy Hutchison said.
 “Pet companions provide healing, love, and emotional support for community members experiencing the isolation, marginalization, and violence of homelessness.
 The ‘Go Kits’ really matter to our friends who are working hard to secure a safe place to call home.”

-If you would like to learn more, send supplies, or make a monetary donation, please head to the "Pup in Boots" Project on the Friends of PACC website.
+If you would like to learn more, send supplies, or make a monetary donation, please visit the "Pup in Boots" Project on the Friends of PACC website.
 To donate supplies, drop them off at PACC 24/7.

 Photo courtesy of Pima Animal Care Center